lukaszrohan-glitch/PyCharmMiscProject/README_RAILWAY.md

 ### 2. Check Frontend Loads

 1. Open `https://<your-app>.up.railway.app` in browser
-2. You should see the Arkuszownia login page
+2. You should see the Synterra login page
 3. Check browser DevTools → Network tab:
    - `index.html` should load
    - `/assets/*` files should load (JS/CSS)